jbff/simple_auto_beatsage_script/README.md

 # Simple Auto BeatSage Script

-A Python script for automatically generating Beat Saber maps from local music files using [Beat Sage](https://beatsage.com/).
+A Python script for automatically generating Beat Saber maps from local music files or YouTube videos using [Beat Sage](https://beatsage.com/).

 > **Note:** This is a fork of [rote66/simple_auto_beatsage_script](https://github.com/rote66/simple_auto_beatsage_script).
 This project is not officially affiliated with Beat Sage.

 ## Features

-- Automate the process of creating Beat Saber maps from your local music files
+- Automate the process of creating Beat Saber maps from your local music files or YouTube videos
 - Support for multiple audio formats (mp3, ogg, flac, wav, m4a, opus, webm, weba, oga, mid, amr, aac, wma)
 - Configurable difficulty levels, play modes, and environment settings
 - Batch processing of entire music directories
+- Process single audio files directly
+- Download and process YouTube videos from a list of URLs
 - Automatic metadata extraction from audio files
 - Smart filename generation using ID3 tags (Title - Artist format)
 - Colorized terminal output with progress indicators 🎵